New Qi2 standard might bring Apple's MagSafe to your Android phone

-(Pocket-lint) - The new Qi2 wireless charging standard borrows heavily from Apple's MagSafe, bringing magnetic charging to Android in 2023.
+The new Qi2 wireless charging standard borrows heavily from Apple's MagSafe, bringing magnetic charging to Android in 2023.

 The Qi wireless charging standard has been around for many a year at this point and has given us interoperable chargers and devices.
 But it's time for something new, with the Wireless Power Consortium (WPC) confirming that Qi2 (pronounced ‘chee two’) will be based on the MagSafe wireless charger from Apple.